 Use the information found in any cache headers.
 For example, check the x-frost section of the header for cache hits, misses, and and noncacheables.
 You can see how long data will be cached in the cache-control section of the header.

 Use a proxy if possible.
 This is especially important for "slow clients" such as mobile devices.

 Do not ask too often.
 Avoid continuous updating of mobile devices.
 Applications on mobile devices should download data when explicitly requested by the end user (by pushing a "refresh" button, for example).

 You should save the information on your own server if you have heavy traffic.
-Heavy traffic means more than 20 requests from the API per second.
+Heavy traffic means on average more than 1 requests to the API per second.
 Please contact us if you find that your service generates more traffic than this and you have not been able to reduced the amount of requests by taking into account our guidelines.

 If your request is too large, you will get a timeout error.
 Please split your request into smaller subrequests.
 For example, a request that specifies data from 1000 weather stations could be split into 10 requests, each specifying 100 stations.
 Likewise, a long timeseries of observations can be split into requests for N time subranges.